MohammadaminKafi/text2sql-agent/README.md

 See [`datasets/readme.md`](datasets/readme.md) for full details on each directory.

+### Automated dataset testing
+The `datasets/test_dataset_aw.py` script can run all prompt/query pairs against a Vanna model and generate CSV reports.
+It now supports command line arguments to configure the dataset location, connection string, model name, method (`ask` or `ask_agent`), and test level (number of prompt variants).
+Ground truth query results are cached to avoid re-running SQL on subsequent executions.
+After all tests finish an aggregate summary CSV is written with per-category accuracy and overall success rate.

 ## Getting Started
 Install requirements and then run the main script:
 ```bash